Mexican Routes

 Places to visit in Mexico:

-Mexico has much to offer as a vacation destination, including good value, rich cultural heritage, and stunning scenery.
-There are many must-see places in Mexico: nearly two million square miles of coastline, desert, rainforest, mountains, and fertile plains.
+Mexico has a lot to offer as a holiday destination, including good value for money, a rich cultural heritage, and stunning scenery.
+Mexico has many must-see sites: nearly 5 million square kilometers of coastline, desert, rainforest, and mountains.

 Mexico is also known by: